Bratishques/svelte-photo-editor/README.md

-## Svetle Image Editor
+## Svelte Image Editor

-Just a practice project I made first time using Svetle, it is already deployed to http://wasteful-steam.surge.sh/
+Just a practice project I made first time using Svelte, it is already deployed to http://wasteful-steam.surge.sh/

 To run on your local machine clone the repo, install all npm modules and run by typing `npm run dev`